-Anastasia believes that one must nourish the body, mind and soul, and therefore provides guidance through her yoga practice in addition to counseling.
-She uniquely combines her love for dynamic, vibrant flow classes with her devotion to the deeper and subtler healing aspects of spiritual practice.
-She completed her 200-hour Yoga Teacher Training at Laughing Lotus Yoga Center in NYC, where she has been teaching for the past 8 years.
-Anastasia infuses her Vinyasa style group classes with a more therapeutic approach from her background and training in Phoenix Rising Yoga Therapy and Restorative Yoga.
+Anastasia uniquely combines her dance background, love for dynamic flow classes and her devotion to the deeper and more subtle healing aspects of spiritual practice.
+She completed her 200-hour Yoga Teacher Training at Laughing Lotus Yoga Center in NYC, where she has been teaching for the past 9 years.
+Anastasia infuses her Vinyasa style group classes with a more therapeutic tone from her background and training in Phoenix Rising Yoga Therapy and Restorative Yoga.
+She strongly believes in movement as medicine.

 Mondays 7:15-8:30 pm: Basic Flow - Laughing Lotus (636 Sixth Ave, 3rd floor)